 Discover hundreds of clinical trials for virtually all types of cancer.

-One minimally invasive treatment available to pancreatic cancer patients is NanoKnife.
-This technique uses a technology called irreversible electroporation, which sends electrical pulses through small needles placed around a tumor.
-This creates tiny holes in the tumor, killing cancer cells while avoiding damage to the surrounding area of the pancreas.
+NanoKnife uses a technology called irreversible electroporation to send electrical pulses through small needles placed into a tumor.
+This cause cell lysis, killing cancer cells while avoiding damage to the surrounding area of the pancreas.

-NanoKnife is offered to patients whose pancreatic cancer tumors are otherwise inoperable, or those at an advanced stage of the disease where curative surgery isn’t an option.
-Ask your doctor if you’re a candidate for NanoKnife.
+NanoKnife is offered to patients whose pancreatic cancer tumors are otherwise borderline resectable, inoperable, or those at an advanced stage of disease where curative surgery may not be an option.

 Using the most advanced technology, we able to more effectively deliver radiation therapy to our pancreatic cancer patients.
 Radiation options include:

 In addition to standard cancer treatments, some patients also have the chance to participate in clinical trials.
 Our pancreatic cancer physicians lead and participate in several clinical trials, including gene therapy, for select pancreatic cancer patients.

 Our team will work with you to determine if a clinical trial is right for you.

 If you have a first-degree relative who has been diagnosed with pancreatic cancer, or if you have family members who carry certain genetic mutations, you may be at a higher risk for developing pancreatic cancer.